LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

   return similar_values
 ```

-The python `heapq` [@heapq] module, which implements a priority queue, is used for this purpose.
+The Python `heapq` [@heapq] module, which implements a priority queue, is used for this purpose.
 The calculated distances from the mean value of the measurements to the global mean value are inserted into this queue.
 Subsequently, as many elements of the queue are returned as defined by the `IP_return_count` parameter.
 The actual sorting was carried out by the queue in the background.

-## Execution of analysis pipeline
+## Execution of Analysis Pipeline

 Once the filter function has been implemented, it still needs to be integrated into the analysis pipeline\ref{lst:pipeline_mrp_evaluation_yaml}.
 Here, the example pipeline \ref{example_measurement_analysis_pipeline.png} is simplified and an additional stage `find_similar_values` has been added, which has set `FindSimilarValuesAlgorithm` as the function to be called.